Destruction totale de certains quartiers de Gaza © Mohammed Baba

 Amid continued attacks, siege, and blockade, Israel is destroying conditions of life in Gaza, , according to a Médecins Sans Frontières (MSF) report, "Gaza: Life in a death trap."

-For over a year, the Israeli government, Hamas and international leaders have failed catastrophically to reach an agreement and impose a lasting ceasefire in Gaza.
+For over a year, the Israeli government, Hamas, and international leaders have catastrophically failed to reach an agreement and impose a lasting ceasefire in Gaza.

-News on the situation in Lebanon
+Updates on the situation in Lebanon

 Rapport inflicting harm and dying care